darclay/hekates_bees/README.md

 - _Have fully functional CRUD backend using Ruby on Rails,_
 - _Set up user authentication on backend,_
 - _Set up a professional looking frontend site using React, and_
-- _Use CSS to style the site and to have a mobile friendly experience along with desktop._
+- _Use CSS to style the site and to have a mobile friendly experience._

 ### Libraries and Dependencies